LLC vs. S Corp (Full Comparison) – Pros & Cons Revealed

 Form an LLC today with IncAuthority starting at $0+state fees.
 They’re one of best-known services with lots of great customer experience.

 If you make the right choice, changing tax classification could end up saving the business a lot of money in the long run.
 Alternatively, if you end up choosing the wrong classification, then it could have the opposite effect.
-The decision is not always obvious, which is why it is going to take some thinking about.
+The decision is not always obvious, which is why it is going to take some thinking.

 The things to consider are your company’s profitability, the potential taxes of the business, and the plans for growing the business in the future, plus your plans for retirement.